Syphilis in Australia

 - get tested regularly.

 Syphilis is easily treatable with antibiotics.
-If you have been diagnosed with syphilis, it is important to speak with your doctor about the course of treatment that is right for you.
+If you have been diagnosed with syphilis, it is important to speak with your healthcare provider about the course of treatment that is right for you.
 If you have syphilis, avoid sex or close sexual contact with another person until you have finished treatment.

 Syphilis during pregnancy